obedsp22/Express_MongoDB_Atlas_Assignment/README.md

 # Express_MongoDB_Atlas_Assignment

+For this assignment I created an application to manage a clinic.
+Here the administration can add users, doctors, and patients.
+The application is able to create appointments for patients with certain doctors.
 This application consists of two ends, frontend and backend.
-To run application follow the next steps.
+To run application you need the following installed: node js.
+Follow the next steps.

 # Backend
 Enter the following code in the terminal